AaronTraas/tacky-resume/README.md

 Your resume will continue to print the professional version because of the magic of media queries.

 Your mileage may vary with the CSS.
 You may have to customize it a bit.

+Also, the fact that the audio cannot be stopped by any user action is a feature, not a bug.